3 Tips on Training Today’s Female Athletes

 - Movements include all types of slide board and Valslide leg curls, partner glute ham raises and lowers.

-On day 3, we focus on active hip extension, with the emphasis on keeping the spine neutral, heels down and pushing the feet through the floor.
+We focus on active hip extension.
+The emphasis is on keeping the spine neutral, heels down and pushing the feet through the floor.

 - Movements include all variations of band, medicine ball, dumbbell and barbell hip lifts.

 For any type of lower body “knee dominant” training we do, we want to make sure we have an equal amount of “hip dominant” training, keeping a 1:1 if not 1:2 ratio of anterior to posterior exercises.
 Many of our posterior chain movements follow a higher volume approach.
 This is to combat all the years of inadequate strength and activation.
 So, if we were to squat for sets of five, we might be doing RDLs for sets of 8-10.